FlyreelAI/sesemi/builds/docs/source/quickstart.rst

 This assumes you have downloaded the imagewoof dataset to the *./data/imagewoof2* directory, but otherwise it should work out of the box.

-There is also a configuration file named standard that can be used as a starting point for custom configs or to train baseline models.
+There is also a configuration file named base that can be used as a starting point for custom configs or to train baseline models.

 --------